s1vax/Meshtastic/README.md

 - Built-in (detachable) LoRa module
 - USB-C power input

-### I hope you found this helpful and enjoyable.
-This is for educational purposes.
-If you found it useful, leave a star ⭐ Best wishes and much success!
+### I hope you found it useful and entertaining.
+If so, leave a star ⭐ Best wishes and much success!